SolutionGuidance/psm/docs/userhelp/source/enrollment.rst

 or started drafting via your PSM user account.
 You'll be able to see the status of each enrollment.

-Right now, a provider does not receive any email notifications about their enrollment. (`A future version of the PSM will send email notifications to providers when the status of your enrollment changes. <https://github.com/OpenTechStrategies/psm/issues/341>`__)
+Currently, the PSM does not notify you by email or paper mail when the state accepts or rejects an enrollment you have submitted. (`A future version of the PSM will send email notifications to providers when the status of your enrollment changes. <https://github.com/OpenTechStrategies/psm/issues/341>`__)

 Can I create an enrollment for someone else?